BrunaClo/Game-Hangman/README.md

 - [Links](#links)

 ## Project Description
-Write a short description of your project.
-Write 1-2 sentences about the game you chose to build and why.

 This project consists in creating an online game of Hangman with python.

 ## Rules
-Briefly describe the rules of the game.

 The system will provide an aleatory word.
 The pllayer try to guess the word by guessing one letter at a time or by guessing the entire word.
 The system will display a number of dashes equivalent to the number of letters in the word.